Skip to main content

 bash -c "$(curl -fsSL https://cdn.perfbase.com/install.sh)"

-Or install manually by copying the plugin to wp-content/plugins/perfbase and running composer install --no-dev inside the plugin directory.
+For source/manual installs, copy the plugin to wp-content/plugins/perfbase and run composer install --no-dev --optimize-autoloader inside the plugin directory.

 Activate the plugin in Plugins in the WordPress admin.